-HIST 221, 222 HISTORY OF THE UNITED STATES 4, 4 Survey from the colonial period to the present.
-HIST 242 MODERN EAST ASIAN HISTORY 4 A study of East Asian History since 1800, with particular emphasis on China and Japan.
+GENERAL (HIST)HIST 120, 121, 122 HISTORY OF WESTERN CIVILIZATION 4, 4, 4 quarter, old Europe from Charlemagne to 1815; and the third quarter, modern Europe from 1815 to the present.
+HIST 221, 222 HISTORY OF THE UNITED STATES Survey from the colonial period to the present.
+4, 4 HIST 242 MODERN EAST ASIAN HISTORY A study of East Asian History since 1800, with particular emphasis on China and Japan.
 Offered odd years only.
-HIST 305 THE ANCIENT NEAR EAST 4 A survey of the history of the Ancient Near East to the rise of Islam.
+4 HIST 305 THE ANCIENT NEAR EAST A survey of the history of the Ancient Near East to the rise of Islam.
 Considers economic and social life as well as political developments.
 Offered even years only.
-HIST 335 HISTORY OF WORLD WAR II 4 Study of the military, political, and diplomatic events from the late 1930s through 1945; covers both the European and the Pacific theaters.
+4 HIST 335 HISTORY OF WORLD WAR II Study of the military, political, and diplomatic events from the late 1930s through 1945; covers both the European and the Pacific theaters.
 Offered odd years only.
-HIST 336 HISTORY OF THE VIETNAM WAR 4 An examination of the political, military, diplomatic, social and cultural dimensions of the Vietnam conflict.
-Offered even years only.
-HIST 394 DIRECTED READING 1-3 Independent reading for students who wish to continue broadening their knowledge of history by extensive reading; admission by department approval.
+4 HIST 336 HISTORY OF THE VIETNAM WAR An examination of the political, military, diplomatic, social and cultural dimensions of the Vietnam conflict.
+Offered odd years only.
+4 HIST 382 HISTORICAL BIOGRAPHY Biographical and autobiographical studies of distinguished as well as lesser-known figures throughout history.
+Taught every year on a rotating basis throughout the department.
+Prerequisite: One general studies history class, or permission of instructor.
+4 HIST 394 DIRECTED READING Independent reading for students who wish to continue broadening their knowledge of history by extensive reading; admission by department approval.
 Prerequisite: Eight hours of general studies history.
-HIST 395 METHODS OF TEACHING SOCIAL STUDIES 3 Methods and techniques of teaching social studies on the secondary school level; requires observation, demonstration and class presentation.
+1-3 HIST 395 METHODS OF TEACHING SOCIAL STUDIES Methods and techniques of teaching social studies on the secondary school level; requires observation, demonstration and class presentation.
 Will not apply towards a major or minor in history.
 Offered odd years only.
-HIST 454 CLASSICAL POLITICAL THOUGHT 4 A survey of political thought from classical Greece through the Enlightenment.
+3 HIST 454 CLASSICAL POLITICAL THOUGHT A survey of political thought from classical Greece through the Enlightenment.
 Prerequisites: HIST 120, 121 or HONR 131, 132; HIST 297, or permission of instructor.
-Offered even years only.
-HIST 490 ARCHAEOLOGICAL FIELDWORK 0-4 Participation in an archaeological expedition.
+Offered odd years only.
+4 HIST 490 ARCHAEOLOGICAL FIELDWORK Participation in an archaeological expedition.
 Involves all aspects of dig life - stratigraphic excavation employing the most up-to-date methodologies, careful recording and analysis of data in consultation with experts from a wide range of disciplines.
 Prerequisites: RELH 205 or permission of instructor.
 Application to the School of Theology is required by March 1 of the year the course is taken.
 May serve as history elective.
 Will not apply towards general studies in history.
-HIST 494 COOPERATIVE EDUCATION 0-4 Individual contract arrangement involving students, faculty, and cooperating businesses to gain practical experience in a non-classroom setting.
+0.4 HIST 494 COOPERATIVE EDUCATION Individual contract arrangement involving students, faculty, and cooperating businesses to gain practical experience in a non-classroom setting.
 Allows the student to apply advanced classroom learning.
 Prerequisite: Approval by department.
-RESEARCH (HIST) Students who elect to take the thesis track should complete their language requirement before the junior year.
-HIST 297 HISTORIOGRAPHY 4 A survey of historians and historical writings from classical Greece to the present.
-HIST 396 INTRODUCTION TO HISTORICAL RESEARCH 1 Introduction to the methods, materials, and problems of historical research; students choose the topic for their senior papers and commence research.
-HIST 398 THESIS RESEARCH 1-2; 3 Research for the Thesis Seminar.
-To be usually taken Winter and Spring during the junior year, and Autumn during the senior year.
-May be repeated for credit.
-HIST 496, 497 SEMINAR 2, 1 Preparation of the senior seminar paper.
-Open only to senior history majors.
-Prerequisites: HIST 396, 398.
+0-4